benfl3713/RadarLights/README.md

 ## Hardware

-1. Raspberry Pi 4+ (Controlling led matrix displays is very CPU intensive so you will want a dedicated Pi for this)
+1. Raspberry Pi 4 or greater (Controlling led matrix displays is very CPU intensive so you will want a dedicated Pi for this)
-2. Led Matrix Display (Tested using 4 chained [64x64 RGB Led Matrix](https://thepihut.com/products/rgb-full-colour-led-matrix-panel-2-5mm-pitch-64x64-pixels), however most sizes should be compatible)
+2. Led Matrix Display (Tested using 4 chained [64x64 RGB Led Matrix](https://thepihut.com/products/rgb-full-colour-led-matrix-panel-2-5mm-pitch-64x64-pixels), however most sizes should be compatible, ideally square)
 3. An led matrix controller for the raspberry pi. **Currently only the [Adafruit RGB Matrix Bonnet](https://www.adafruit.com/product/3211) is supported.**
 4. A power supply for the led matrix display. **This is not optional, the Pi cannot power the display.**